 Fill out the application and medical form and send it to your national Scout association for their approval before January 1.

-The BSA will notify you and your Scout association of your acceptance.
+Scouting America will notify you and your Scout association of your acceptance.

 If you have any questions, contact your Scout association.